julzelements/trains-problem/learnings/definitions.md

  myFrut = "orange";

  without use strict, I would have accidentally created a new variable instead of changing the old one.
+With 'use strict' I will get an error message and I will know what I have done wrong.